BMW Guibo Problem Flex Disc Joint Failure

 Some symptoms include:

-- BMW driveshaft/flex disc / universal joint failure
+- Driveshaft/flex disc / universal joint failure

 - Vibrations at high speed

-How to change a BMW Guibo Joint
+How to change the Guibo Joint

 Recall